percona/pmm-doc/docs/how-to/share-dashboard.md

 To Render a panel image:

 1. Go to the dashboard with the panel that you want to share.
-2. Click at the top of the panel to display the panel menu:
+2. Click at the top of the panel to display the panel menu.
 3. Select **Share** to reveal the **Share Panel** window.
 4. In the **Link** tab, click **Direct link rendered image**.
 This opens a new browser tab.
 5. Wait for the image to be rendered, then use your browser's Image Save function to download the image.